artivis/manif/paper/paper.md

 whereas `Sophus` defines them with respect to the representation vector that underlies the implementation.

+`wave_geometry` [@wave_geometry] is a library for
-`wave_geometry` [@wave_geometry] Manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
+manifold geometry with fast automatic derivatives and coordinate frame semantics checking.
-Our work differs from `wave_geometry` in that it relies on c++11 which is still the standard in many laboratories and companies, while `wave_geometry`, as of the time this paper is written, requires a c++17-compatible compiler.
+Our work differs from `wave_geometry` in that it relies on C++11, which is still the standard in many laboratories and companies, while `wave_geometry`, as of the time this paper is written, requires a C++17-compatible compiler.
 While both libraries rely on the external dependency `Eigen`, `wave_geometry` also relies on Boost [@boostweb].
 Finally, as of the time this paper is written, `wave_geometry` only implements